Mark Neveldine and Brian Taylor

-Mark Neveldine and Brian Taylor are two American filmmakers who work collectively in collaboration as a filmmaking duo, and they are sometimes referred to as Neveldine & Taylor or Neveldine/Taylor.
+Mark Neveldine and Brian Taylor are two American filmmakers who formerly collaborated as a filmmaking duo.
+They are sometimes referred to as Neveldine & Taylor or Neveldine/Taylor.
 Their written and directed productions are known for being dark, edgy, bizarre, and over-the-top, while maintaining a small budget.
 Both Neveldine and Taylor have written and directed several films together that include Crank and its sequel, Crank: High Voltage.

 Films

 Mark Neveldine and Brian Taylor made their feature film debut with Crank, a 2006 film starring Jason Statham.
 The duo later wrote and produced the 2008 thriller Pathology.
 In 2009, Neveldine and Taylor wrote and directed Crank: High Voltage, a sequel to Crank, and Gamer, a science fiction action thriller starring Gerard Butler.
 The duo were originally slated to direct the film adaptation of DC Comics's Jonah Hex, but stepped down due to creative differences with film distributor Warner Bros.
 They are still credited as screenwriters for the film.
 The duo directed Ghost Rider: Spirit of Vengeance (2011), the sequel to Ghost Rider.